pschaeflein/BlogArticles/SettingUpSSLForTeamsToolkitTabs/article.md

 BROWSER=none
 ~~~

-c.
-Prevent saving the certs to your git repository by adding a line to the .gitignore file
+**c.** Prevent saving the certs to your git repository by adding a line to the `.gitignore` file.

 ~~~text
 .cert
 ~~~

-Your teammates will need to repeat steps (a) and (b) with their certificates when they start working on the project.
+## Working in a team

+Each person should do Step 1 on their computer and work with their own certificates.
+When someone starts working on a project, they can simply copy their .cert folder into the repo and go to work.

+Do you have ideas on how to do this better, especially in a project team?
+Please chime in using the comments; thanks!